 That there, that heading is the title of the third studio album from Caravan Palace.
 I described it on the show as unpronounceable, just a bunch of punctuation.
 As a result of that, I am determined to discover the meaning of it.
 Turns out that it is meant to read Robot Face.
 It does make sense once you know.
 Interestingly the initial band was founded as a three-piece but further members were needed for live performances.
 Interestingly these were found via the MySpace website.

-Continuing to use the internet as a toll the band gained popularity by releasing a number of demos and promo singles online.
+Continuing to use the internet as a tool the band gained popularity by releasing a number of demos and promo singles online.
 They enjoyed success on their first tour, in their native France, in 2006/2007.
 They appeared with this track on Jools Holland’s 2016/17 Hootenanny, also performing a cover of Black Betty.
 However, more famously this track features in one of the live sets performed by Professor Gramophone!